4H-Botsmiths/FTC_Programs/README.md

-# FTC_Programs
+# FTC Team 18693 Programs
-This is a repository for FTC Op Mode programs
+This is a repository for the botsmiths FTC team 18693 Op Mode programs

 ## How To Veiw The Programs
   1. Navigate to the [Releases](https://github.com/4H-Botsmiths/FTC_Programs/releases) page